ArtTucker/mental_health_and_economics/README.md

 - Model:<br>

 As now, we are using a Random Forest Classifier because of his versatility, it can be used for both classifications and regression task.
 It provides higher accuracy through cross validation.
 Compared to simple decisions trees, instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
-We will use it for his classification abilities.<br>
+We will use it for his diagnostics classification abilities.<br>

 *Benefits:*
 - Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.